indubitablement2/eos/README.md

 ### Modules
 They can be built-in.

-Player installed mods gives bonus (better shield, more energy storage, faster movement, increased range, ...) at the cost of reduced energy productivity.
+Player installed mods gives bonus (better shield, more energy storage, faster movement, increased range, ...) at the cost of reduced energy production.

+Ships have a limited number of free module slot.
+Higher quality ship have more.

-Damaged ship have negative built-in mods.
+Damaged ship have negative built-in mods that are expensive to remove.

 ## World